Participant Feedback

 “It was good and (my daughter) enjoyed it.”

-This feedback supports continued development of future Regency Robotics workshops and confirms that the station-based format is accessible for students ages 8–12.
+Feedback collected across the workshops supports continued development of Regency Robotics and demonstrates that the rotating activity format provides an accessible and engaging robotics experience for students ages 8–12.

 Pilot Workshop Results (April 2026)